kingwinkie/nr2003_tester/README.md

 So as I am getting back into Papyrus NR2003.
 I seemed to have misplaced some CSV’s that I made for the tester~05.exe for nr2003.

 So I do this to give me a idea of what I was doing in in the edit.
+This is not fast but you can just start it and let it do it's thing

 So how to see what the csv edits were doing to the exe.